Policies and guidelines for picnics

 No caterers are allowed unless you have a picnic permit.

-You may use a small CD player at a low level.
+You may use a small portable speaker playing at a low level.
 No amplification is allowed.

 No alcohol is allowed at any picnic site at any time.